alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-There are some things to unpack here, first, we create 2 constructors one for text and one for the string as you can see the string one is a little more complicated as it needs to decorate the `SimpleText` class with the `NotNullText` class and also you can notice the latter call the former.
-This is happening because we have one primary constructor and one secondary constructor and the primary constructor should always be called to create the instance.
+There are some important things to unpack here, first, we created 2 constructors but could be many this is mentioned in `Elegant Objects` as primary and secondary constructors where the primary constructor should always be called in the end by all others secondary constructors ensuring the abstraction that in our case is `Text`.

-One observation is that you can have as many secondary constructors as you want but in the end, you need to call the primary.

 ### Primary constructor